stefanholek/kmd/README.rst

 An interpreter framework
 --------------------------------------------------------

-Introduction
+Overview
 ============

-**kmd** allows to easily build command line driven shells with powerful tab-completion capabilities.
+**kmd** allows to build command line driven shells with powerful tab-completion capabilities.

-The kmd.Kmd class derives from `cmd.Cmd`_ and modifies it in the following ways:
+The kmd.Kmd class derives from `cmd.Cmd`_ and extends it in the following ways:

 1. Instead of Python's readline_ module, kmd.Kmd uses the alternative